nithasclinic/nithasclinic/README.md

 - 👋 Hi, I’m @nithasclinic
 - 👀 All the code to manage a small business will be hosted here including managing an active social marketing profile via facebook and google.
-- 🌱 Next steps is to explore nocode solutions with appscript and viability
+- 🌱Appsheet based nocode solutions for patient management,billing
 - 💞️ If you stumble upon this , leave a note @nithasclinicgmail.com